Sepsis Alliance Symposium: Precision Sepsis Care

 Richard Hotchkiss, MD

-Professor of Anesthesiology, Medicine, Surgery, and Developmental Biology
+Professor of Anesthesiology, Medicine, and Surgery

 Washington University School of Medicine

 Richard Hotchkiss, MD, studied at the University of Virginia where he received both his undergraduate and medical degrees and was inducted into the Phi Beta Kappa and Alpha Omega Alpha Honor Societies.
 He trained in two specialties, first in Internal Medicine at Emory University School of Medicine (where he was also Chief Resident), and then in Anesthesia at the Massachusetts General Hospital.
 Dr. Hotchkiss pursued his interest in critical care as a Fellow at the University of Virginia and then as a Senior Fellow in the Respiratory Intensive Care Unit.
-In 1987, Dr. Hotchkiss moved to the Department of Anesthesiology at Washington University in St. Louis where he has remained, climbing the ranks to Professor in the Departments of Anesthesiology, Medicine, Surgery, and Molecular Biology & Pharmacology.
+In 1987, Dr. Hotchkiss moved to the Department of Anesthesiology at Washington University in St. Louis where he has remained, climbing the ranks to Professor in the Departments of Anesthesiology, Medicine, and Surgery.

 Dr. Hotchkiss has had a long, successful career as an investigator studying the pathophysiology of sepsis.
 His many contributions are documented in over 200 publications.
 A seminal observation from his laboratory was the identification of extensive apoptotic death of immune effector cells in patients dying of sepsis.
 This discovery led to the concept that apoptosis-induced immunosuppression is an important pathogenic mechanism in sepsis, a finding that has changed the paradigm in search of new therapeutic approaches to this major threat to public health.
 A review article on sepsis by Drs.
 Hotchkiss and Irene Karl helped define and promulgate this concept and is now the sixth most cited review article in the New England Journal of Medicine in the last decade.